fnproject/docs/community/README.md

     - Using CRD's to manage funcs
     - Accessing secrets
     - Using pods to schedule work
+    - Possible integrations with Knative build, serve, or eventing

 4. Additional triggers
     - Kafka (in progress)